DavidManda/QuIPv/Portfolio A/Project requirements.md

 ### Main Goal

 The main goal of the project is to decrease the time and effort needed to create visualisations for causal chain analysis.
-In order to achieve this, we need to provide a cross platform application (Windows and macOS).
+In order to achieve this, we need to provide a web applicationn.

 We will take the following steps to achieve this goal:
-- Create a function which gets all project data from a MySQL database
+- Allow user to upload projects in the form of csv files
 - Create a data structure to store project data in a weighted, directed graph
 - Allow simple, one-click filtering of fields in the data set
 - Provide intuitive UI as outlined in the requirements